MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

 ### Migration approach

-With respect to strategy you have a number of choices when migrating your existing data warehouse to Azure Synapse.
+With respect to strategy, you have a number of choices when migrating your existing data warehouse to Azure Synapse.
 These are:

 - Lift and shift your existing data warehouse as-is
 - Simplify your existing data warehouse and then migrate it
-- Complete re-design on Azure Synapse and migrate your data
+- Complete redesign on Azure Synapse and migrate your data

 The outcome from the assessment of your existing data warehouse will have a significant bearing on this.
-A good outcome may indicate a lift and shift strategy, a mediocre outcome stemming from a low agility rating may indicate that simplification is needed before migration, whereas a very poor outcome may indicate a complete re-design is needed.
+A good outcome may indicate a lift and shift strategy, a mediocre outcome stemming from a low agility rating may indicate that simplification is needed before migration, whereas a poor outcome may indicate a complete redesign is needed.

 Lift and shift will leave your architecture as is, trying to minimize the work in moving your existing system.
 If your existing ETL tool already supports Azure Synapse you may be able to change the target with minimal effort.
-Nevertheless there will be differences in table types, data types, SQL functions, views, stored procedure business logic etc. These differences and ways around them are detailed in lower level documents in this migration series.
+Nevertheless there will be differences in table types, data types, SQL functions, views, stored procedure business logic etc. These differences and ways around them are detailed in lower-level documents in this migration series.

 Simplifying your existing data warehouse prior to migration is about reducing complexity to ease migration.
 It could include: